Instructor: Prof. Connie B. Roth

 Possible Suggestions for Current Research Topics:

-- polymers for fuel cell applications
+- polymers for fuel cell membranes

-- polymers for organic light emitting diodes -- selected by Ana West
+- polymers for organic light emitting diodes

-- polymer recycling
+- polymer recycling -- selected by Cory Donofrio (2019)

-- bio-based composites -- selected by Annika Kriisa
+- bio-based composites -- selected by Duong Nguyen (2019)

-- polymer nanocomposites -- selected by Gary Hunter
+- polymer nanocomposites

 - polymer blend compatibility

-- polymers in microelectronics -- selected by Elizabeth Baker
+- polymers in microelectronics

-- polymers as organic semiconductors -- selected by Kazem Edmond
+- polymers as organic semiconductors

 (Students are free to choose any current area of polymers that interests them provided it meets the instructor’s approval.)